ADN General Information

-The Lone Star College System offers a multiple entry/exit program of study in Associate Degree Nursing.
+The Lone Star College offers a multiple entry/exit program of study in Associate Degree Nursing.
 The ADN Basic Track and the LVN/LP to ADN Transition Track lead to an Associate of Applied Science Degree in Nursing and eligibility to take the RN State Licensure Examination.
-The Basic Track Nursing Program is approved by the Texas Board of Nursing (Texas BON) and is accredited by The National League for Nursing Accrediting Commission, http://www.nlnac.org.
+The Basic Track Nursing Program is approved by the Texas Board of Nursing (Texas BON) and is accredited by Accreditation Commission for Education in Nursing, http://www.acenursing.org.

-Basic Track: Beginning nursing students are admitted in July/August of each year to pursue four sequential semesters of nursing courses.
+Basic Track: Beginning nursing students are admitted in the Fall of each year to pursue four sequential semesters of nursing courses.
 Classes include lecture, lab, and clinical.
 Attendance requirements are 4-5 days per week.

 HEALTH AND IMMUNIZATION STATUS